Reduction systems and degree bounds for integration: Rigorous degree bounds

-Next, we show that $\deg_w(g_1) \le \varphi^*(x_2)$.
-If $\deg_w(g_1) \le \deg_w(g_2)$, then we immediately get $\deg_w(g_1) \le \deg_w(g_2) \le \varphi^*(x_2)$.
+Next, we show that $\deg_w(g_1) \le \varphi_w^*(x_2)$.
+If $\deg_w(g_1) \le \deg_w(g_2)$, then we immediately get $\deg_w(g_1) \le \deg_w(g_2) \le \varphi_w^*(x_2)$.
 Otherwise, if $\deg_w(g_1) > \deg_w(g_2)$, then there exists $c \in C$ such that $f:=f_1+cf_2$ satisfies $\deg_w(f)=x_2$ and $g:=g_1+cg_2$ satisfies $\deg_w(g)=\deg_w(g_1)$.
 If some $\tilde{g} \in C[t]$ would satisfy $L(\tilde{g})=f$ and $\deg_w(\tilde{g})<\deg_w(g)$, then $L(\tilde{g}-cg_2)=f_1$ and $\deg_w(\tilde{g}-cg_2) \le \max(\deg_w(\tilde{g}),\deg_w(g_2)) < \max(\deg_w(g),\deg_w(g_1)) = \deg_w(g_1)$ would follow in contradiction to minimality of $\deg_w(g_1)$.
 Hence, $\deg_w(g)=\min\{\deg_w(\tilde{g})\ |\ \tilde{g}\in{L^{-1}(f)}\}$ holds.
-Together with $\deg_w(f)=x_2$, this implies $\deg_w(g_1) = \deg_w(g) \le \varphi^*(x_2)$ again.
+Together with $\deg_w(f)=x_2$, this implies $\deg_w(g_1) = \deg_w(g) \le \varphi_w^*(x_2)$ again.

-Altogether, we obtain $\min(\varphi^*(x_1)-\varepsilon,\frac{1}{\varepsilon}) \le \varphi^*(x_2)$ independent of $g_1,g_2$.
-Since $\varepsilon>0$ was arbitrary, it follows from $\varphi^*(x_1)=\sup\{\min(\varphi^*(x_1)-\varepsilon,\frac{1}{\varepsilon})\ |\ \varepsilon>0\}$ that $\varphi^*(x_1) \le \varphi^*(x_2)$ as claimed. \end{proof}
+Altogether, we obtain $\min(\varphi_w^*(x_1)-\varepsilon,\frac{1}{\varepsilon}) \le \varphi_w^*(x_2)$ independent of $g_1,g_2$.
+Since $\varepsilon>0$ was arbitrary, it follows from $\varphi_w^*(x_1)=\sup\{\min(\varphi_w^*(x_1)-\varepsilon,\frac{1}{\varepsilon})\ |\ \varepsilon>0\}$ that $\varphi_w^*(x_1) \le \varphi_w^*(x_2)$ as claimed. \end{proof}

-Monotonicity is not only a natural property of optimal degree bounds as shown above.
+Monotonicity is not only a natural property of optimal degree bounds as shown by property~\ref{item:phioptmonotonic} in Lemma~\ref{lem:optimal}.
 In general, monotonicity allows to construct degree bounds for new weight vectors from existing ones as shown by the following lemma.

-\begin{lemma} Let $f \in C[t_1,\dots,t_n]$, $w_1,\dots,w_k \in \mathbb{R}^n$ and let $\varphi_1,\dots,\varphi_k$ be (weakly) monotonically increasing maps from $\mathbb{R}$ to $[-\infty,\infty]$.
+\begin{lemma} Let $f \in C[t]$, $w_1,\dots,w_k \in \mathbb{R}^n$ and let $\varphi_1,\dots,\varphi_k$ be (weakly) monotonically increasing maps from $\mathbb{R}$ to $[-\infty,\infty]$.
 Let $v \in \mathbb{R}^n$, $c_1,\dots,c_k \in \mathbb{R}$, and $\lambda_1,\dots,\lambda_k>0$ such that $v_j \le \sum_{i=1}^k\lambda_iw_{i,j}$ and $\deg_{w_i}(f) \le c_i\deg_v(f)$.
 Then,